hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/MigratingToV2.md

 In Hummingbird v1.3.0 partial path component matching and capture was introduced.
 For this a new syntax was introduced for parameter capture: `${parameter}` alongside the standard `:parameter` syntax.
 It has been decided to change the new form of the syntax to `{parameter}` to coincide with the syntax used by OpenAPI.

+### HummingbirdFoundation

+HummingbirdFoundation has been merged into Hummingbird.
+It was felt the gains from separating out the code relying on Foundation were not enough for the awkwardness it created.
+Eventually we hope to limit our exposure to only the elements of Foundation that will be in FoundationEssentials module from the newly developed [Swift Foundation](https://github.com/apple/swift-foundation).